Why host an event at ACU?

 Note: If the Chancellor, Pro-Chancellor and/or Vice-Chancellor and President attends as a guest rather than the host (for example, if they were to attend a public lecture), they should still be provided with an event briefing via the Office of the Vice-Chancellor and President.

 Note: For category A and B events you are not required to submit an event proposal, but we do recommend you complete a brief to ensure there is a clear purpose and goal to be achieved by facilitating the event.

 C. High-profile external stakeholder events are events that follow ACU event protocols to ensure that high-profile external stakeholders are engaged with in a uniform and coordinated way.
-These events will always require official approval from the Office of the Vice-Chancellor and President as the Chancellor, Vice-Chancellor or Pro-Chancellor are required to host these events.
+These events will always require official approval from the Office of the Vice-Chancellor and President as the Chancellor, Vice-Chancellor and President or Pro-Chancellor are required to host these events.
 These events must be approved verbally before a final date is decided via Outlook, as the date will depend on the availability of an appropriate host.
-Following verbal approval of the date, the National Manager, Events will send an Event Proposal form via a web link that must be completed with all relevant details by the event contact from the relevant department or faculty and approved officially by the office of the Vice-Chancellor and President.
+Following verbal approval of the date, the National Manager, Events will send an Event Proposal form via a web link.
+This must be completed with all relevant details by the event contact from the appropriate department or faculty and approved officially by the office of the Vice-Chancellor and President.

-High Profile, External Stakeholder Events include, but are not limited to, events where the Chancellor or the Vice-Chancellor is acting as host, high-profile external stakeholders are invited and/or attending, such an external member of government or clergy or there is significant media involved.
+High profile, external stakeholder events include, but are not limited to, events where the Chancellor or the Vice-Chancellor and President is acting as host; high-profile external stakeholders are invited and/or attending, such as an external member of government or clergy; or there is significant media involved.